marko-janic/Masters-Thesis-Marko-Janic/README.md

-# Masters-Thesis-Marko-Janic
+# Cryo-Et particle picker with ViT backbone
 This repository contains all code used for my Master's thesis.

-In this thesis we explore how powerful pretrained vision transformers can bring in the task of particle picking in cryo electron microscopy.
-The first task of this thesis is implement and analyze existing state-of-the-art deep learning methods.
-The second task of this thesis is to explore the interest of using pretrained vision transformers in a straightforward particle picking pipeline.
-This includes a thorough understanding of the cryoEM problem, its implementation using existing Python functions and the collection of meaningful real or synthetic dataset.
-The evaluation of the different approaches will be done by following the formalism described in the CryoSPARC paper, by reconstructing a single averaged particles from the estimation of the previous methods.
+In this thesis I train a deconvolution model on the output of pretrained ViT backbones to perform particle picking in the context of Cryo-ET.

 ## Development
-### Particles
+### Shrec Particles
 - 4V94:     Not included
 - 4CR2:     Increase by 2, 2, 3
 - 1QVR:     Fine